 1. 3M’s Combat Arms Earplugs, or CAEv2

 The defective earplugs are 3M’s Combat Arms Earplugs Version 2, commonly referred to as CAEv2.
-The CAEv2 was standard issue in the U.S. Armed Forces from 2003 through 2015.
-They were designed and manufactured by a defense contractor, Aearo Technologies, which was subsequently purchased by the multinational conglomerate 3M Company.
+The CAEv2 was standard issue for U.S. military personnel from 2003 through 2015.
+These hearing protection devices were designed and manufactured by a defense government contractor, Aearo Technologies, which was subsequently purchased by the multinational conglomerate 3M Company (headquartered in St. Paul, Minnesota).

-Combat Arms Earplugs are “dual-sided” – each side of the earplug can be inserted into the ear for a different effect.
-When the dark green end of the earplug is inserted into the ear, it is supposed to reduce all noises, just like a traditional earplug.
+Combat Arms Earplugs are “dual-sided” – each side of the earplug can be inserted into the user’s ear for a different effect.
+When the dark green end of the earplug is inserted into the ear, it is supposed to reduce all noises and offer hearing protection, just like a traditional earplug.
 However, when the yellow side is inserted into the ear, it is only supposed to reduce the disorienting effects of loud combat noises.
 Low-level noises like speech and even footsteps are supposed to travel through the yellow side of the earplug, unblocked.

 To do this, the CAEv2 uses a sound channel and filter in the yellow side of the earplug.
 The louder the sound, the more the filter blocks it.